Scheduled MonumentsEnglandWhitley Castle Roman fort and vicus, 280m south west of Castle Nook

 What is Whitley Castle Roman fort and vicus, 280m south west of Castle Nook?

-Whitley Castle Roman fort is a second-century auxiliary fort situated in the Pennines of Northumberland, strategically positioned to control the Maiden Way and monitor the lead and silver mining operations of the surrounding region.
+Whitley Castle Roman fort is a first and second century AD military installation situated on the Stanegate road in Northumberland, strategically positioned to control movement across the Pennines.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006621.

 Who is responsible for protecting Whitley Castle Roman fort and vicus, 280m south west of Castle Nook?